Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 05.32.15 UTC
+- WIB: Jumat, 1 Agustus 2025 06.29.05 UTC
-- WITA: Jumat, 1 Agustus 2025 06.32.15 UTC
+- WITA: Jumat, 1 Agustus 2025 07.29.05 UTC
-- WIT: Jumat, 1 Agustus 2025 07.32.15 UTC
+- WIT: Jumat, 1 Agustus 2025 08.29.05 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational